 photograph Gryffindor

 As the congregation grew and the city expanded northward, so did Congregation Shearith Israel, moving three times to new houses of worship.
-By the time the 19th Century was drawing to a close, the congregation had grown large and wealthy.
-The members selected a site at the corner of Central Park West and 70th Street for their next shul, where impressive buildings had begun rising.
-There they purchased five lots, costing $140,000.
+By the mid-1890s, the congregation had grown large and wealthy.
+The members selected a site at the corner of Central Park West and 70th Street for their next shul--a developing neighborhood filling with impressive homes.
+Congregation Shearith Israel purchased five lots for $140,000.

 P. L. Sperr photographed the building on March 4, 1929 from the collection of the New York Public Library |

-Arnold W. Brunner and Thomas Tryon were given the commission to design the new synagogue.
-Although fashion in Jewish religious architecture had tended to reflect Near Eastern styles – with onion domes and Moorish arches – the congregation wanted for something different.
+Architects Arnold W. Brunner and Thomas Tryon were hired to design the new synagogue.
+Although fashion in Jewish religious architecture had tended to reflect Near Eastern styles–with onion domes and Moorish arches, for instance–the architects took a different approach.

 Archeological excavations in Israel near the Sea of Galilee at the time had uncovered classical ruins of a Greco-Roman period synagogue.
-The discovery sparked interest in roots going further back than the Jews’ Moorish history.
-Arnold Brunner referred to it as the “sanction of antiquity.”
+The discovery sparked interest in Jewish history predating the Moorish period.
+Arnold Brunner referred to the concept as the “sanction of antiquity.”

 The architects produced a dramatic Roman temple, completed in 1897, with four gigantic Corinthian columns supporting a cornice and ambitious pediment.
 A grand flight of stone steps leads to the entrance.
-Congregation Shearith Israel had come a long way since 1654.
+Its new synagogue told the community that Congregation Shearith Israel had come a long way since 1654.

 photo by Wurts Bros. from the collection of the Museum of the City of New York |